-The purpose of groundwater control (gwc) is to manage groundwater to enable excavation and construction to take place in safe conditions, without failure of the ground or failure of the structure.
+The purpose of a dewatering system is to manage groundwater to enable excavation and construction to take place in safe conditions, without failure of the ground or failure of the structure being built.

 The two most common methods used to control groundwater are:

 The process of lowering groundwater levels in the area of a construction site by water abstraction.

 This is also commonly referred to as construction dewatering.